rgraue/pre-commit-mirror-checkstyle/README.md

 ## Notes

-`pre-commit` does not officially support **java** so this hook downloads all necessary files inside the repo under `.checkstyle` folder.
+`pre-commit` does not officially support **java** hooks.
+Java must be installed locally, and checkstyle jar and subsequent files will be saved under `~/.cache/pre-commit/checkstyle`.
+Files and configs will be installed during first run of hook.